 In case of a compliance problem, the Company, primarily through the Legal Dept. and Legal Compliance Dept. and in cooperation with relevant departments in and outside of Japan, promptly takes steps to establish the facts and clarify the causes of the incident, including the appointment of external specialists when necessary.
 Based on the outcome, we take corrective measures, disciplinary action, and preventive measures.

 The Compliance Committee Secretariat keeps records of the details and number of cases occurring in the Group, and other information such as measures taken to prevent recurrence.
 These are evaluated and used to plan future compliance measures.
 The results are deliberated at meetings of the Compliance Committee, and reports are made periodically to the Management Council and the Board of Directors.

 Through this process of repeatedly improving and enhancing such measures, we strive to further encourage thorough compliance throughout the Group.

-Continuous Education Program Initiatives through Compliance Training, etc.
+Continuous Education Program Initiatives

-The Compliance Manual, which explains particularly important issues, such as anti-bribery/corruption, compliance with laws concerning antitrust and fair competition and security trade control, is communicated to all officers and employees of Sumitomo Corporation.
+The Compliance Manual, which explains particularly important issues, such as antitrust, security trade control, and anti-bribery/corruption, is communicated to all officers and employees of Sumitomo Corporation.

-Both in Japan and overseas, we implement various education programs in order to further understand and disseminate the "Sumitomo Corporation Group Compliance Policy" and the Compliance Manual for each class of employee, such as newcomers, newly appointed general managers, and newly appointed corporate officers, as well as provide e-learning programs on the subject matter of the situation at the time for all employees (including seconded employees and those who working overseas).
-We regularly confirm the employees' understanding of Group's Activity Guidelines, which is "to comply with laws and regulations while maintaining the highest ethical standards" by obtaining an annual written pledge from all employees to ensure compliance.
-In addition to these regular activities, we hold seminars and training sessions on individual topics such as anti-bribery/corruption, compliance with the subcontract act and antitrust laws, security trade control, prevention of insider trading, and elimination of harassment on an ongoing basis as required.
-Besides, compliance training and detailed awareness-raising activities are conducted in each business unit and domestic/overseas offices under the supervision of compliance leaders according to the characteristics of each business unit and region.
-We also implemented a variety of support measures to reinforce compliance systems at Group companies including communication of elearning content on Sumitomo Corporation Group Compliance Policy to Group companies.
+Furthermore, both in Japan and overseas, we implement various education programs for each class of employee, such as newcomers, newly appointed general managers, and newly appointed corporate officers, as well as provide e-learning programs for all employees.
+In addition to these regular activities, we hold seminars and training sessions on an ongoing basis as required.

+We also implemented a variety of support measures to reinforce compliance systems at Group companies including communication of e-learning content on Sumitomo Corporation Group Compliance Policy to Group companies.